Parametric Shape Optimization of Flagellated Micro-Swimmers Using Bayesian Techniques: Shape Optimization Problem

 \subsubsection{Flagella admissible shape}

 We define the set of flagella admissible shapes $\mathcal{F}^{\mathcal{P}}_{ad}$ by

 with $\mathcal{P}$ a compact set associated with the problem under study and $F^0$ the referent flagella whose characteristics are shown in \Cref{table:S0}.
-To keep flagellum volumes constant, we'll consider flagella of the same radius $r=r^0$ and the same total length $L=L^0$.
+To keep flagellum volumes constant, we will consider flagella of the same radius $r=r^0$ and the same total length $L=L^0$.